Mystical94/fviveswap/aurora_is_near/README.md

 # fviveswap
 A one point destination to swap your cryptos on five different blockchains

-## FviveSwap Interface for Polygon(Matic) Network
+## FviveSwap Interface for Aurora(EVM Blockchain Layer for NEAR) Network

-An open source interface for FviveSwap -- a protocol for decentralized exchange on Polygon.
+An open source interface for FviveSwap -- a protocol for decentralized exchange on Aurora.

 Enabling users to: